 You are guaranteed the same 50% discount on your credits for 15 years.
 However, you may cancel your contract at any time without penalty.
 It may take up to 90 days for the cancellation to go into effect.

 No. There are no penalties or termination fees.
 Should you choose to leave the program, itm ay take up to 90 days for the cancellation to go into effect.

 Yes.
 Nexamp (the company that owns the Urbana Solar project) will send you a monthly bill for your share of the solar farm, and you’ll continue to receive your regular electricity bill, minus your earned credits.
 You can sign up for automatic bill pay, which can eliminate any extra work.

 No. Your power will still be delivered to your home by the same utility company, Ameren; Nexamp will just feed energy into the Ameren utility grid.
 If there’s ever a problem or outage, you’ll get the exact same service from the exact same people at Ameren.

-If you are purchasing power through a municipal or county aggregation program, a third-party electricity supplier, or alternative retail electric supply, we strongly encourage you to opt out of these programs before your community solar farm completes construction and is turned on.
-This is to maximize your potential savings and ensure your 50% discount with community solar.
+If you are purchasing power through a municipal or county aggregation program, a third-party electricity supplier, or alternative retail electric supply, you will have to opt out of these programs before your community solar farm completes construction and is turned on.
+We can help you communicate with Ameren to opt out of the 3rd party supplier and return to Ameren’s default service.
+This will maximize the value of your community solar subscription and ensure your 50% discount.